“Colonial racism is no different from any other racism.”

-While African American Studies and Postcolonial studies are different fields, both share a goal of destabilizing racial hierarchies.
+While African American studies and postcolonial studies are different fields, both share a goal of destabilizing racial hierarchies.
 Discussions of power relationships between the colonizer and the colonized are sometimes similar to studies on slavery and relationships between masters and slaves.
-Within the United States and other postcolonies the current reality of discrimination and racism towards minority populations bridges these two studies together through a joint target of neocolonialism.
-Critical of current American educational policy, prominent black feminist bell hooks states, “I believe that black experience has been and continues to be one of internal colonialism” (148).
+Within the United States and other postcolonies the current reality of discrimination and racism towards minority populations bridges these two fields together through a joint critique of neocolonialism.
+For example, prominent black feminist bell hooks states, “I believe that black experience has been and continues to be one of internal colonialism” (148).
 A need to decolonize the mindset of contemporary America fuels current efforts in reclaiming and recovering minority history and literature.
 New sociological and literary approaches to history (Hazel Carby’s Reconstructing Womanhood: The Emergence of the Afro-American Woman Novelist, for example) become useful methods for reclaiming the past and forging culturally sensitive paradigms for the future.
 Critics like Henry Louis Gates, Barbara Christian, Ella Shohat and Homi Bhabha are connected through a need to “talk back.”

 Race and Multiculturalism in Academia: Writing Back

 Toni Morrison, Marlene van Niekerk, and Anthony Appiah at the PEN World Voices Festival, 2010.